Part Two: The Impact of Game Shows and the Modern Age

 In part one of this essay we explored the impossibly pure imagery television initially presented to viewers, images that reflected the mores of a bygone America.
 We reviewed the impact on our culture presented by the popularization of color television and how seeing real conflict and tragedy in color shocked the sensibilities of our unprepared nation, and how that shock was expressed through several cutting edge (or “bleeding edge”) television shows beginning in the early 1970s.
 Finally, we explored how the landscape of television was affected by cable television, and how it continued to change to the point where it was showcasing the lack of restrictions imposed on it and the lack of self-restraint that was becoming prevalent in our nation throughout the 1990s.

 Shows like Married… with Children and its ilk were not part of the change in television programming that would result in the television landscape we have today.
 Instead, I believe the change was spurred by the metamorphosis of the game show genre.
 Though game shows had existed for decades and survived the Quiz Show Scandal of the 1950s, the majority of them remained divided into two unofficial categories: primarily intellectual competition and primarily physical competition.
-Do note that there is a third unofficial category, hybrid competition, the elements of which are comprised of the previous two.
-Primarily intellectual competition included shows such as Password, To Tell the Truth, and Concentration — the kind of presentations classically referred to as “quiz shows”.
-Even a show such as Let’s Make a Deal fell into this category as what passed for competition was basically a series of judgment calls made by contestants.
-Conversely, primarily physical competition included shows such as Beat the Clock and Bowling for Dollars wherein competition consisted almost entirely of physically overcoming challenges.
-Complementing the two were hybrid game shows that, by design, just about evenly combined elements of physical and intellectual competition, making for such television favorites as Win, Lose or Draw and Truth or Consequences.
+Do note that there is a third unofficial category, that of “hybrid competition,” the elements of which are comprised of the previous two.
+Competition of an intellectual nature included shows such as Password, To Tell the Truth, and Concentration — the kind of presentations classically referred to as “quiz shows”.
+Even a show such as Let’s Make a Deal fell into this category as the competition was basically a series of judgment calls made by contestants.
+Conversely, shows of a primarily physical nature included fare such as Beat the Clock and Bowling for Dollars wherein competition consisted almost entirely of physical challenges to overcome.
+Complementing the two were hybrid game shows which, by design, just about evenly combined elements of physical and intellectual competition, making for such television favorites as Win, Lose or Draw and Truth or Consequences.

 As time progressed, the rigid nature of shows such as Twenty-One and Jeopardy gave way to freewheeling displays of hot bloodedness typified by such racy fare as The Newlywed Game and Match Game.
 Later, the restrictive, standardized, studio-bound nature of both game shows and standard programming gave way to nearly unrestrained activity in real places, and so “reality television” was innovated.
 Yes, “innovated”.